 6.10.
 APR: If the program is behind schedule, explain why.
 (24 CFR § 1000.512(b)(2))

 Program is on schedule.
-Three new units planned under Program 4 above were not constructed.
+Three new units planned under Program 2103 - Construction of Rental Housing: Development of Accessible Rental Units were not completed.
+One NAHASDA unit conveyed during period.